 This research guide is intended for students and researchers in Latin American Studies of all levels.
 It lists general resources related to Latin American Studies, including books, journals, and online resources available at UCSD and within the broader UC Library System.

-See the boxto the right "Beginning Your Research" for some suggestions on how to approach your research project and navigate this research guide and/or email me to set up a research consultation for more help!
+See the box to the right: "Beginning Your Research" for suggestions on how to approach your research project and navigate this research guide and/or email me to set up a research consultation for more help!

 For places to search for books, click on the "Finding Books" tab.
 A good way to begin searching for books is to use Melvyl, which allows you to search in all of the UC Libraries.
 If you need more materials, you can then expand out to Libraries Worldwide.
 Links to Melvyl and other resources for books (such as the UCSD-Specific Library Catalog, Roger) can be found on the "Finding Books" Tab.
 Theses and Dissertations are also featured on the "Finding Books and Articles" Tab.
 Although they are unpublished book-length works, they are often important sources of original information and their bibliographies can lead you to other sources.

-To locate academic journal articles, use the various databases listed on the "Finding Books and Articles" Tab.
+To locate academic journal articles, use the various databases listed on the "Finding Articles" Tab.
 News sources are listed on another tab at the top.

 Much of the social science literature related to Latin America is published in grey literature (information produced by non-governmental organizations, research institutes, and other non-commercial publishing houses).
 Major access points to grey literature are outlined on the Grey Literature Tab.